 Good to know

-Men’s sizes 4-14 are available for the Adidas SC Premiere in medium width.
+Men’s and women's sizes are available for the Adidas SC Premiere.
 The leather upper of this shoe provides a durable feel, while the classic lace-up system helps adjust the snugness of the fit.
 Its low-cut design keeps the ankle free to move.

 A sporty look for men